robotjsorg/SkyCubeSTL/README.md

 # SkyCubeSTL

 A test of adding an STL model to SceneKit.
 Trying to get the MDLSkyCubeTexture to work with the STL model.
-See Simon Gladman's original project below. https://github.com/FlexMonkey/SkyCubeTextureDemo
+See [FlexMonkey's](https://github.com/FlexMonkey) original project below. https://github.com/FlexMonkey/SkyCubeTextureDemo

 I've added an STL file with this code:
 ```